Police search home and discover illegal guns and drugs

 The alleged incident occurred in the Northern Territory.
 DW was a 31 year old father who had a gun licence for over 10 years and had no issues until this incident.

 The Northern Territory Police entered DW’s house when he was not home and a friend had let them in.
 They alleged to have had a search warrant upon the belief that DW was in possession of cannabis.
 During the search the police seized several rifles, ammunition, a cardboard box containing assorted fireworks and 60g of cannabis.
-DW was charged with supply prohibited drug (cannabis) and a number of firearms charges related to unsecured firearms and unlawful possession of fireworks.
+Police charged DW with supply prohibited drug (cannabis) and a number of firearms charges.
+These relate to unsecured firearms and unlawful possession of fireworks.

 Negotiations with the prosecution to withdraw drug charges

-We entered into negotiations with the prosecution on behalf of DW and the drug charges were withdrawn on the basis that the client entered pleas of guilty to the firearms and fireworks charges.
-We then instructed senior and junior counsel who flew from Sydney to Darwin to represent the client at a sentencing hearing in the Darwin Local Court.
+We entered into negotiations with the prosecution on behalf of DW and they withdrew the drug charges on the basis that the client entered pleas of guilty to the firearms and fireworks charges.
+We then instructed barristers, senior and junior counsel, who flew from Sydney to Darwin to represent the client at a sentencing hearing in the Darwin Local Court.